EthanLinYitun/A_Plus_Plus_Spectral_Reconstruction/test/readme.txt

 4. Run the script "recover.py" for recovering the hyperspectral images (the recovery outcomes will be stored in: /test/data/hyperspectral_rec/)

-5. Run the script "evaluate.py" to calculate MRAE errors and show the error mpas
+5. Run the script "evaluate.py" to calculate MRAE errors and show the error maps

 ----